-In this blog post, you will learn what are the 13 things you should know before planning your trip to Amsterdam!
+In this blog post, you will learn what are the 13 things you should know before going to an amazing Amsterdam!

-Even in the off-season you can see many of the tourists wandering the streets.
+Also even in the off-season, you can see many of the tourists wandering the streets.

 However, if you read this simple guide with tips and tricks that I created as a local to make your time in Amsterdam as quality and easier as possible, you will be starting & ending your visit much more satisfied!